 I’m currently a reporter for New Scientist magazine.
 I’ve also written for Wired UK, Develop, and The Escapist.
+I’ve been republished in the Washington Post, Slate, the Chicago Tribune and the Oman Tribune.
 I’m an ex-computer scientist and for a time I worked with robots.
 I have a background in analytic philosophy.
 I used to play bass in a couple of DIY bands.
 I now keep vegetables and grow cats.
 I’m a husband.

 Please email mouthpiece at douglasheaven dot com or tweet @strwbilly to get in touch.